Second-order cone programming: Relation with other optimization problems

 When $A_i = 0$ for $i = 1,\dots,m$, the SOCP reduces to a linear program.
 When $c_i = 0$ for $i = 1,\dots,m$, the SOCP is equivalent to a convex quadratically constrained linear program.

 Convex quadratically constrained quadratic programs can also be formulated as SOCPs by reformulating the objective function as a constraint.
 Semidefinite programming subsumes SOCPs as the SOCP constraints can be written as linear matrix inequalities (LMI) and can be reformulated as an instance of semidefinite program.
 The converse, however, is not valid: there are positive semidefinite cones that do not admit any second-order cone representation.

-In fact, while any closed convex semialgebraic set in the plane can be written as a feasible region of a SOCP, it is known that there exist convex semialgebraic sets that are not representable by SDPs, that is, there exist convex semialgebraic sets that can not be written as a feasible region of a SDP.
+Any closed convex semialgebraic set in the plane can be written as a feasible region of a SOCP,.
+However, it is known that there exist convex semialgebraic sets of higher dimension that are not representable by SDPs; that is, there exist convex semialgebraic sets that can not be written as the feasible region of a SDP (nor, a fortiori, as the feasible region of a SOCP).